 Amortisation is charged to profit or loss on a straight-line basis over the estimated useful lives of intangible assets.
-The estimated useful life of intangible assets ranges from 5 to 10 years.
+The estimated useful life of intangible assets was also changed in accordance with the accounting policy of the Parent and is 5 years (2019: the ranges from 5 to 10 years).